Date: Thursday, Sep 23rd, 2021

 Time: 7:00 pm

 Spoken & Heard is a seasonal series of literary events hosted by Kari Gunter-Seymour, Poet Laureate of Ohio, featuring award-winning authors, poets and singer/songwriters from across the country.
 September’s event will feature Philip J Metres, Crystal E Wilkinson, and Caitlin Kraus.
-There will be in-person and virtual options available for this event.
-More information will be available as the event nears.
+Register here!

 Philip J. Metres